-David’ s experience litigating disputes involves patent infringement, trade secret misappropriation, and trademark infringement, as well as insurance coverage and contractual licensing relating to intellectual property assets such as patents, standard-essential patents, and trade secrets.
-David’s cases have covered a wide a range of technologies: the hardware and software of personal electronics; communication protocols (wired and wireless) and sensor technologies; aircraft navigation, fail-safe, and GPS systems; aircraft flame barrier laminates; irrigation controllers and sensor integration; mechanical vehicle transmissions; consumer and commercial water purification and remediation systems; battery technology; and medical devices.
+As an experienced trial attorney and counselor, David has represented clients from individual inventors and small businesses to Fortune 500 companies in the assertion and defense of their intellectual property and contractual rights.
+Litigated technologies include the hardware and software of personal electronics; communication protocols (wired and wireless) and sensor technologies; aircraft navigation, fail-safe, and GPS systems; aircraft flame barrier laminates; irrigation controllers and sensor integration; mechanical vehicle transmissions; consumer and commercial water purification and remediation systems; lithium battery technology; various medical device technologies; and computer payroll processing software.

 Trial counsel for plaintiff TQ Delta in TQ Delta, LLC v.
-2Wire, Inc. involving patents addressing memory sharing for data packet transmission used by Digital Subscriber Line (DSL) modems.
+2Wire, Inc. (D. Del.
+1-13-cv-01835) involving patents addressing memory sharing for data packet transmission used by Digital Subscriber Line (DSL) modems.
 Venued in the District of Delaware.
-At trial, a jury found defendant 2Wire infringement three TQ Delta patents.
-Responsible for the direct and cross-examination of expert witnesses regarding the operation of accused devices using Broadcom semiconductor chips, as well as cross-examination of third-party Broadcom appearing on behalf of 2Wire.
+At trial, a jury found defendant 2Wire infringed three TQ Delta patents and that the patents were not invalid.
+Responsible for the direct and cross-examination of expert witnesses regarding the operation of accused devices using Broadcom semiconductor chips, case strategy, as well as cross-examination of third-party Broadcom appearing on behalf of 2Wire.

 Trial counsel in Personal Audio LLC v.
-Apple Inc., a patent infringement case in which a Texas federal jury awarded our client, Personal Audio LLC, $8 million in damages for infringing a patent for an audio player that can download or receive navigable playlists.
-The jury found that Apple's iPods infringed the patent.
+Apple Inc. (E.D.
+Tex.
+9-09-cv-00111), a patent infringement case in which a Texas federal jury awarded our client, Personal Audio LLC, $8 million in damages for infringing a patent for an audio player that can download or receive navigable playlists.
+The jury found that Apple’s iPods infringed the patent.
 The court also awarded prejudgment interest in the amount of $4,182,331 for a total judgment of $12,182,331.

 Trial counsel for Petitioner in The Toro Company v.
 MTD Products Co., IPR No. 2016-00194 challenging U.S. Patent No. 8,011,458 directed to mechanical transmission linkages for zero-turn-radius vehicles.
-Successfully invalidated all challenged claims at the PTAB; appeal pending at the Federal Circuit.
+Successfully invalidated all challenged claims at the PTAB; before resolution on appeal the matter resolved on confidential terms.

 Trial counsel for Petitioner in The Toro Company v.
 MTD Products Co., IPR No. 2016-00219 challenging U.S. Patent No. 8,136,613 directed to mechanical transmission linkages for zero turn radius vehicles.
 Successfully invalidated all challenged claims at the PTAB; PTAB decision affirmed on appeal.

-Counsel for defendant Sensus USA in Badger Meter, Inc. v.
-Sensus USA, Inc. involving a patent addressing flow control metering technology for fluid distribution.
+Counsel for Sensus USA in Badger Meter, Inc. v.
+Sensus USA, Inc. (E.D.
+WI.
+2-16-cv-00789) and Sensus USA, Inc. v.
+Badger Meter, Inc. (N.D.
+Cal.
+5-16-cv-03376) involving a patent addressing flow control metering technology for fluid distribution.
 Multiple actions venued in the Eastern District of Wisconsin and Northern District of California.
 Responsible for strategy development and all aspects of day-to-day case management and claim and defense development.
 The case resolved between competitors on confidential terms following cross-motions challenging venue and personal jurisdiction.

 Represented a patent owner in four inter partes review proceedings filed on one patent involving lithium battery separator technology.

-Represented Honeywell International Inc. in In re Certain Navigation Products, Components Thereof, and Related Software in the Internal Trade Commission.
+Represented Honeywell International Inc. in In re Certain GPS Navigation Products, Components Thereof, and Related Software in the Internal Trade Commission (ITC-337-TA-783).
 Defended Honeywell on claims of patent infringement relating to aeronautical display systems against Furuno Electric Co.
 Dispute resolved in settlement.

 Represented multiple defendants in a federal patent infringement action involving consumer refrigerator replacement water filters.
 Resolved in settlement following fact discovery.
 (Prior to joining Robins Kaplan LLP)